arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Run with Code Coverage Tool.
 Run same test with seed from zero to two.
 Run with Code Coverage Tool.
-Run same test with seed from zero to one thousand.
+Run same test linear function to generate spread seed.
 Run with Code Coverage Tool.
-Use linear function to generate spread seed.
 Copy output.txt into ..\..\golden-master.txt.
 To do always with manual intervention.
 Commit gorlden-master.txt file.